dee-kap/deekap/content/blog/restore/the-era-of-cloud-computing-consultant.md

 ### Why do we need him/her?

 Good question.
 I am glad you asked it.
 No I seriously am.
 We need him for the same reasons we need tech consultants today.
 He/She is skilled and knowledgeable to recommend, advise and also implement business solutions based on Cloud Computing.
 CCS (Cloud Computing Solution) to be more precise.
 There, I've done it again.
-For the record; BitOfBinary is the birth-place of the acronym CCS.
+For the record; This is the birth-place of the acronym CCS.

 ### Should you become one?